-As a result of implementing an Anti-bullying plan, we expect;
+As a result of implementing an Anti-bullying Plan, we expect:

-- an increase in the number of students who report bullying behaviour; - the incidence of bullying behaviours to be reduced; - better attendance at school: - better performance in school work; - Kahibah Public School staff to utilise the plan and procedures as set out in the Anti-bullying plan; - Kahibah Public School students to use strategies and procedures as set out in the plan and as taught by staff in the classroom; and - parents to support the school's Anti-bullying plan and work collaboratively with the school to resolve bullying incidents when they occur.
+- An increase in the number of students who report bullying behaviour. - The incidence of bullying behaviours to be reduced. - Better attendance at school. - Better performance in school work. - Kahibah Public School staff to utilise the plan and procedures as set out in the Anti-bullying Plan. - Kahibah Public School students to use strategies and procedures as set out in the plan and as taught by staff in the classroom. - Parents/carers to support the school's Anti-bullying Plan and work collaboratively with the school to resolve bullying incidents when they occur.